OrkestraOnline/Orkestra_Online/README.md

 # OrkestraOnline
 [Orkestra Online](https://www.orkestra.online) is a cloud based platform for deploying, documenting and securing DynamoBIM (for now) content.
-Orkestra is still on it's beta test pahse.
+Orkestra is still on it's beta test phase.
 If you wish to participate, reach out through the Orkestra website!
 ____________________________________________________________________________________________________

 This space is to report and track issues.
 It also makes the resources and solutions available to everyone so feel free to search/browse the repo.